 What is this medicine?

-DENILEUKIN DEFTITOX (DEN i loo kin DEF ti toks) is a chemotherapy drug.
-It slows the growth of cancer cells.
-This medicine is used to treat cutaneous T-cell lymphoma.
+DENILEUKIN DIFTITOX (DEN i loo kin DIF ti toks) is a fusion protein and a chemotherapy drug.
+It is used to treat cutaneous T-cell lymphoma.

 How should I use this medicine?